altgans/altgans.github.io/src/posts/linux-setup.md

 removed `marksman`, `mpls`, `ltex-ls-plus`, `prettier`, `mise uninstall cargo:hx-lsp@`

 2025-10-30 17:41
-TODO steal from this: a really cool digital garden -- https://meleu.dev/
+TODO: steal from this: a really cool digital garden -- https://meleu.dev/

 2025-10-31 13:27
-TODO improve browser search by blacklisting specific websites (pinterest, ...)
+TODO: improve browser search by blacklisting specific websites (pinterest, ...)
-TODO have a solution to manage photos on my NAS, sync with my phone, have albums
+TODO: have a solution to manage photos on my NAS, sync with my phone, have albums

 2025-10-31 16:27
-TODO if i ever switch to fedora silverblue and then manage via distrobox, https://flathub.org/en/apps/com.ranfdev.DistroShelf looks useful
+TODO: if i ever switch to fedora silverblue and then manage via distrobox, https://flathub.org/en/apps/com.ranfdev.DistroShelf looks useful

 2025-11-01 14:56
 it's saturday and I should find a strategy to backup my files to my NAS >> [[linux-backup]]